citusdata/pg_shard/doc/README.md

 ## Deprecation Notice

-The new open source [Citus extension](https://github.com/citusdata/citus) for PostgreSQL provides a superset of the functionality of `pg_shard`.
+The new open source [Citus extension](https://github.com/citusdata/citus) for PostgreSQL natively integrates `pg_shard` and provides a superset of its functionality.
 We’ll not be making any more `pg_shard` releases and the project is entering end-of-life status.

 We have migration steps to help existing customers perform a drop-in replacement.
 [Contact